Little tern

 The little tern (Sternula albifrons) is a seabird of the family Laridae.
-It was formerly placed into the genus Sterna, which now is restricted to the large white terns.
-The genus name is a diminutive of Sterna, 'tern'.
-The specific albifrons is from Latin albus, 'white', and frons, 'forehead'.
-The former North American (S. a. antillarum) and Red Sea S. a. saundersi subspecies are now considered to be separate species, the least tern (Sternula antillarum) and Saunders's tern (Sternula saundersi).
+It was first described by the German naturalist Peter Simon Pallas in 1764 and given the binomial name Sterna albifrons.
+It was moved to the genus Sternula when the genus Sterna was restricted to the larger typical terns.
+The genus name Sternula is a diminutive of Sterna, 'tern', while the specific name albifrons is from Latin albus, 'white', and frons, 'forehead'.

+Distribution

-This bird breeds on the coasts and inland waterways of temperate and tropical Europe and Asia.
+This bird breeds on the coasts and inland waterways of temperate and tropical Europe, Asia, north and west Africa, and eastern Australia.
 It is strongly migratory, wintering in the subtropical and tropical oceans as far south as South Africa and Australia.